openedx/auth-backends/README.rst

 Authentication Views
 ~~~~~~~~~~~~~~~~~~~~
 In order to make use of the authentication backend, your service's login/logout views need to be updated.
 The login
-view should be updated to redirect to the OpenID Connect provider's login page.
+view should be updated to redirect to the authentication provider's login page.
 The logout view should be updated to
-redirect to the OpenID Connect provider's logout page.
+redirect to the authentication provider's logout page.

-This package includes views and urlpatterns configured for edX OpenID Connect.
+This package includes views and urlpatterns configured for OIDC and OAuth 2.0.
 To use them, simply append/prepend
-``auth_urlpatterns`` to your service's urlpatterns in `urls.py`.
+either ``auth_urlpatterns`` or ``oauth2_urlpatterns`` to your service's urlpatterns in `urls.py`.

 .. code-block:: python